yangkean/fleeting-idea/README.md

 # fleeting-idea
-record some fleeting idea, strange or interesting
+record some fleeting idea or small toys, strange or interesting